 It may feel silly, and not all pets will appreciate it, but tossing on a t-shirt or cute sweater will help hold in the hair a bit for you.
 Then, when you remove the shirt, you can brush it away and contain it.

-There are excellent vacuums for pets in all shapes and sizes, so the right one for you will depend on what you need in a vacuum and the special features you want.
+There are the best vacuums for pet hair in all shapes and sizes, so the right one for you will depend on what you need in a vacuum and the special features you want.
 However, we are certain that one of the 12 choices on our list will be the right vacuum for you.
 Enjoy your pet and your super clean home.